REDLINEv.04.2026

 The speed of AI feature iteration is the most important long-term competitive concern.
 Harvey shipped a new agent tier in 2025 with capabilities Ironclad's roadmap will not match until 2026 or 2027.
 For legal teams that believe the genAI-native advantage compounds over time, Ironclad is making the wrong tradeoff.

 Pricing is structurally exclusionary for mid-market.
-A 15-lawyer in-house legal team at a $200M revenue company cannot justify $100k+ in CLM spend when Juro at $29/user/month covers 80% of their use cases for $6,000 per year.
+A 15-lawyer in-house legal team at a $200M revenue company cannot justify enterprise-tier CLM spend when a self-serve-tier alternative such as Juro covers a large portion of their use cases for a low four-figure annual spend.
 Ironclad is not competing for that customer; that is not a criticism, but it is a fact buyers should understand.

 The UX in parts of the platform reflects its 2018 origin.
 The workflow configuration interface, in particular, has a learning curve that is steep enough to require implementation services for most enterprise deployments.
 Competing platforms built in 2022 have materially better UX in the contract creation and negotiation flows.